 Turin is a real football city which has plenty more to offer than just Juventus alone.
-Torino FC is and stays a giant club who produced one of the best football teams ever.
+Torino FC is and remains a giant club that produced one of the best football teams ever.
 That ended in a horrific tragedy, but the history of the club is still everywhere to find.

 Torino, still popular

-What Juventus is now, was Torino FC in de 40s of the last century, the absolute top team of Italy.
-After the disaster that struck the club then, Toro never - except for one Scudetto in 1976 - came back to that level.
-Still, Torino always remained to be a name with a magical sound, a beautiful 'granata' shirt (burgundy) and above all a giant and loyal fan base.
-Outside the city limits Torino might have lost some of its status, but in Turin the club is still the favorite of a substantial part of the population.
+What Juventus is now, was Torino FC in the 1940s; an absolute top team in Italy.
+After the disaster that struck the club, Toro never - except for one Scudetto in 1976 - came back to that level.
+Still, Torino always remained a name with a magical sound, a beautiful 'granata' shirt (burgundy) and above all a giant and loyal fan base.
+Outside the city limits, Torino might have lost some of its status, but in Turin, the club is still the favourite of a substantial part of the population.

 Stadio Olimpico Grande Torino

-Remarkably enough Juventus played here longer than Torino itself, but since several years Toro is the only home team of this for the Winter Games of 2006 renovated stadium.
-Once it had place for 65.000 fans, today it's just 28.000, just enough for Torino.
-Despite the small capacity the stadium has three tiers, although the top tier doesn't have more than five rows.
-The tifosi of Torino are well-known for their fanaticism and their noise is kept alive in the stadium that is named after the giant Torino of the fourties.
+Remarkably enough Juventus played in this stadium longer than Torino itself.
+But for several years Toro is the only home team of this stadium that was renovated for the Olympic Winter Games of 2006.
+Back then it could seat 65,000 fans, today it can only host 28,000, just enough for Torino.
+Despite the small capacity, the stadium has three tiers, although the top tier doesn't have more than five rows.
+The Tifosi of Torino are well-known for their fanaticism and their noise is kept alive in the stadium that is named after the giant Torino of the 1940s.

 Superga: disastrous end of Il Grande Torino

-Torino won league title after league title in the fourties, and made name in and outt he country.
+Torino won league title after league title in the 1940s and became famous all over Europe.
 In 1949, it all ended in a giant disaster after an away game at Benfica.
 In the thick fog above Turin, the plane with the squad crashed against the walls of the Superga, the basilica atop a hill just outside Turin.
-No one survived the air crash, with 31 deaths.
-In one fell swoop, Il Grande Torino came to an end.
+No one survived the plane crash, with 31 deaths.
+In that second, Il Grande Torino came to an end.

-The Superga still exists and is located a couple of kilometers east of Turin.
+The Superga still exists and is located a couple of kilometres east of Turin.
 From the hill, you have a great view over the city.
 Just beneath the basilica, on the exact spot where the plane crashed, is an impressive monument for the squad.
-There hangs a cross with the names of all the victims, a team photo and single photos of every player.
-Still, every day people bring fresh flowers and scarfs for the team.
+There is a cross with the names of all the victims, a team photo and portraits of all players.
+Every day people still bring fresh flowers and scarves for the team.

 Filadelfia; holy granata ground

-The biggest triumphs Torino achieved in the Stadio Filadelfia, where Toro played its home matches from 1926 and 1963.
-Walk from the current stadium into the Via Filadelfia to the east, and after ten minutes you'll stand at holy granata ground.
-After years of decay, the old stadium is turned into a modern training ground for Torino, although two corners of the old stadium have been preserved.
-Behind the main stand there's twelve flagpoles, each with another name who means something in the history of the club.
+During the club's heydays, Torino played in the Stadio Filadelfia.
+Toro played its home matches here from 1926 to 1963.
+Walk from the current stadium into the Via Filadelfia to the east, and after ten minutes you'll arrive at the holy granata ground.
+After years of decay, the old stadium is turned into a modern training ground for Torino.
+But two corners of the old stadium have been preserved.
+Behind the main stand, there are twelve flagpoles, each one has the name of someone important to the club's history.

 Sweet Toro

 Behind the old Curva Sud of the Stadio Filadelfia is Sweet Toro, a real bar for Torino fans.
-Because of the proximity to the current stadium still a well-known spot for fans before and after games.
+Because of the proximity to the current stadium, it is still a well-visited spot for fans before and after games.

 Where it all started: Birreria Voigt (Bar Norman)

 Torino was founded in 1906 as a fusion of an already existing amateur team and some dissidents of Juventus.
 The club was officially founded in Birreria Voigt, a bar on the corner of Via Pietro Micca and Via Giovanni Botero.
-Nowadays it's called Bar Norman, and inside there's a plaquette which marks the historical importance of the bar, with the exact date of foundation and a photo of the founding fathers.
+Nowadays, it's called Bar Norman.
+Inside you will find a plaque which marks the historical importance of the bar, with the exact date of foundation and a photo of the founding fathers.

 Palazzo Valperga

-Close to the Piazza San Carlo is at the Via Alfieri 6 the Palazzo Valperga, the former head quarter of Torino. het oude hoofdkantoor van Torino.
-Until 1962 the club was located in this stately building in the heart of the town.
-After the Superga disaster in 1949, the flag on the balcony was hung half-mast in front of many astonished fans.
-A plaquette next to the monumental entry remembers the old function of the palace.
+Close to the Piazza San Carlo, on the Via Alfieri 6, the Palazzo Valperga, is the former headquarter of Torino.
+Until 1962, the club was located in this building in the heart of the city.
+After the Superga disaster in 1949, the flag on the balcony was hung at half-mast in front of many devastated fans.
+A plaque next to the monumental entry reminds you of the old function of the palace.

 Monumento a Gigi Meroni

-Also after 1949, Torino was struck by disaster.
-In 1967, Gigi Meroni was the absolute crowd favorite on Torino's right wing.
+After 1949, Torino was struck by disaster again.
+In 1967, Gigi Meroni was the absolute crowd favourite on Torino's right wing.
 On the evening after a match he crossed the busy Corso Re Umberto and was hit by the Fiat of Attilio Romero, a big fan of Toro and Meroni in particular.
-Gigi died later that evening in the hospital, only 24 years old.
-Remarkably enough, decades later Attilio Romero became the club's chairman, but with Romero at the wheel the club went into bankruptcy in 2005.
+Gigi died later that evening in the hospital, at only 24 years old.
+Remarkably enough, decades later Attilio Romero became the club's chairman, but with Romero at the wheel, the club went into bankruptcy in 2005.

-On the Corso Re Umberto is at the height of nr.
-46 (at the end of the tram stop) a monument for Meroni, the exact place where the accident occurred.
+On the Corso Re Umberto, you can find a monument for Meroni at number 46, the exact place where the accident occurred.

 Ristorante Urbani

-Right behind station Torino Porta Nuova you can find Ristorante Urbani (Via Saluzzo 3).
-Over decades, many Torino players came here for dinner, but also players of city rivals Juventus.
-According to owner Vittorio Urbani they never shared a table though.
+Right behind station Torino Porta Nuova, you can find Ristorante Urbani (Via Saluzzo 3).
+For decades, many Torino players have come here for dinner.
+However, the restaurant is also liked by the players of city rivals Juventus.
+According to owner Vittorio Urbani, they have never shared a table though.

 Motovelodromo Fausto Coppi

-The cycling track at the Corso Casale 144 has the name of one of the most famous cyclists ever, but the middle ground was also the decor of matches of the giant Torino, for the last time in 1944.
-Nowadays the cycling stadium isn't used anymore, but still a great monument.
+The cycling track on the Corso Casale 144 has the name of one of the most famous cyclists ever, but the middle of the ground was also the decor of matches of the giant Torino, for the last time in 1944.
+Nowadays, the cycling stadium isn't used anymore, but it still is a great monument.

 Museo del Grande Torino e della Leggenda Granata

-In suburb Grugliasco lays the Museo del Grande Torino e della Leggenda Granata, a museum dedicated to the glory days of Torino.
-It's located in a beautiful villa at the Via Giovanni Battista de la Salle.
-Beautiful pieces from the fourties, but also from the more recent history of Toro, for example from the UEFA Cup Final of 1992, which Torino lost in a two legged final to Ajax.
+In the suburb of Grugliasco lays the Museo del Grande Torino e della Leggenda Granata, a museum dedicated to the glory days of Torino.
+It's located in a beautiful villa on the Via Giovanni Battista de la Salle.
+Here you will find magnificent pieces from the 1940s, but also from the more recent history of Toro, for example from the two-legged UEFA Cup Final of 1992, which Torino lost against Ajax.

 Tickets